Current Projects

 deconvolution

-In a separate contribution, it was shown that the detailed morphology of another polymer, poly[bis(trifluoroethoxy)phosphazene, could be probed using MAS SS NMR spectroscopy.[3]
+In a separate contribution, it was demonstrated that the detailed morphology of another polymer, poly[bis(trifluoroethoxy)phosphazene, could be probed using MAS SS NMR spectroscopy.[3]
 For instance, the degree of crystalline versus amorphous domains in a given sample can be determined with a specialized pulse sequence.
 Furthermore, it was demonstrated that SS NMR is a viable technique for assigning specific crystalline domains (e.g. α-, β- or γ-phases) and may prove to be a valuable complementary technique to X-ray diffraction methods.

 [1] Borisov, A. S.; Hazendonk, P.; Hayes, P. G. "Solid-State Nuclear Magnetic Resonance Spectroscopy: A Review of Modern Techniques and Applications for Inorganic Polymers" J. Inorg.
 Organomet.
 Polym.
 Mater.
 2010, 20, 183-202.